octocamocoder47/easyfilego/README.md

 # easyfilego
-This is a package for GoLang to make file handling more simple.
+This is a package for GoLang to make file handling simpler.

 There are couple of modes in this to open a file.